s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 we can explore *parallel* programming.
 Therefore, in the following Chapter, we will give a short introduction to functional programming with Haskell.
-While this will give a good idea of how programming in Haskell works, this is not aimed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language used in this thesis.
+While this will give a good idea of how programming in Haskell works, this is not supposed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language which are used in this thesis.
 The following is loosely based on the book \enquote{Learn you a haskell for great good!}
 [@learnyouahaskell].